 Exercise 101: Stair-climbingEn Español (Spanish Version)

 Climbing stairs is a great way to improve cardiovascular fitness because you can incorporate it throughout your day while at home, running errands, or at the gym on a stair-climbing machine.
-This will allow you to collectively expend extra calories throughout the day while strengthening your thigh muscles, hamstrings, hip flexors, and calf muscles.
+This will allow you to expend even more extra calories throughout the day.

 Calories Expended During Stair-climbingActivity135 lb.
 Woman185 lb.
 ManClimbing for 20 min.163 calories224 caloriesClimbing for 30 min.245 calories336 calories